ycoco/office-ui-fabric-react/README.md

 1. Make sure *npmx* is installed and up-to-date by running: `npm install -g @microsoft/npmx`
 2. From anywhere in your Git working tree, run `npmx install`.
 This will install NPM modules into the *odsp-common/common* folder.
 3. From anywhere in your Git working tree, run `npmx link`.
 This creates symbolic links so all the projects can reuse packages from the *common/node_modules* folder.
-4. Perform the initial build by running `npmx rebuild -q --production`.
+4. Perform the initial build by running `npmx rebuild -q`.
 This will recursively clean, build, and test each project.

 Note: Once you've done a full build, you can rebuild individual projects using their *gulp* commands within that project's directory.
 Such as `gulp serve`, `gulp build --production` or `gulp build-dist` depending on the project's build setup.

 ## Publishing

 To publish changes to any of the projects and bump their version number you must create a change file that describes your change and if it's a major, minor, or patch level change.
 Commit your changes and then run `npmx change` from anywhere in the Git working tree.
 This will create one or more *JSON* files in the *common/changes* directory, please ensure these are commited and included in your Pull Request.
-PRs without change files should be rejected.
+PRs making changes to published packages without change files should be rejected.

 To recap:
 1. Commit any changes to one or more projects in a Git branch.